Leave this site

 We will never pass biometric data to third party agencies.

-All CCTV footage generated from a mobile CCTV deployment is deleted within 31 days, in the following examples when it is retained:
+All CCTV footage generated from a mobile CCTV deployment is deleted within 31 days, except in the following examples when it is retained:

 This percentage can vary and is impacted by several factors including the scope of the watch list and how many people pass through the zone of recognition for the camera.